 - Above moderate-income (120% and above the area median income)

-The graph below shows that while the production of very-low income units grew from 13% in 2015 to 73% in 2021, we are still below the goal of 87%.
+The graph below shows that the production of very-low income units grew from 13% in 2015 to 100% in 2022, hitting our target.

-The graph below shows that the production of low-income units grew from 19% in 2015 to 134% in 2021, hitting our target.
+The graph below shows that the production of low-income units grew from 19% in 2015 to 194% in 2022, hitting our target by a considerable margin.

 The graph below shows that we are far above the goal for the production of above-moderate income units.
-We started with 38% in 2015, passed the 100% goal in 2017, and reached 348% by the end of 2021.
+We started with 38% in 2015, passed the 100% goal in 2017, and reached 369% by the end of the cycle.

-The graph to the left indicates the total number of units produced by income category, against the final 2023 goal.
+The graph to the left indicates the total number of units produced by income category, against the final goals for the 5th cycle RHNA.

-For very-low income units, 40 have been produced from the 55 unit goal.
-For low-income units, 43 have been produced from the 32 unit goal.
-For moderate-income units, 33 have been produced from the 37 unit goal.
-For above-moderate units, 212 have been produced from the 61 unit goal.
+For very-low income units, the 55 unit goal has been met.
+For low-income units, 62 units have been produced, 30 above the the 32 unit goal.
+For moderate-income units, 40 units have been produced, exceeding the 37 unit goal.
+For above-moderate units, 225 have been produced, exceeding the 61 unit goal by 164.
 To view the progress of all California jurisdictions, visit the State's Data Dashboard.

 Funding Affordable Housing